To all visitors: Kalvos & Damian is largely a historical site reflecting nonpop

 for On Composing for Woodwind Quintet, essay by the composer.

 Zeke Hecker was born in Newark, New Jersey, in 1947, and attended the Lawrenceville School and Harvard College.
-Since 1971 he has lived in Guilford, Vermont, and taught English at Brattleboro Union High School.
-He is principal oboist of the Pioneer Valley Symphony and the Windham Orchestra, co-founder of Friends of Music at Guilford, and a member of the board of directors of the Consortium of Vermont Composers.
-His wife, Linda, is a college administrator, as well as a violinist and violist; their teenage daughter, Anna, studies ballet and theater.
+He lives in Guilford, Vermont, and taught English at Brattleboro Union High School from 1971 until his retirement in 2004.
+A coordinator of the Met School Membership Program, he writes online study guides for the Metropolitan Opera website and leads teacher workshops at the Met.
+He is principal oboist of the Pioneer Valley Symphony and the Windham Orchestra, co-founder of Friends of Music at Guilford, and a former director of the Consortium of Vermont Composers.

 Representative musical compositions: